The Raindogs: Personnel

 Johnny Cunningham died in 2003.
 Mark Cutler has several solo CDs on independent labels, and performs solo and with his bands The Schemers, Men of Great Courage and Forever Young, (Neil Young tribute project).
-Darren Hill has a management company called Ten Pin Management and in 2011, he opened an antique/memorabilia store in East Greenwich, Rhode Island where he lives.
+Darren Hill has a management company called Ten Pin Management and in 2011, he opened an antique/memorabilia store, POP Emporium, in East Greenwich, Rhode Island where he lives.
+The store later moved to Providence and sometimes hosts shows.